The Ugly Indian: Early days (2010–2011)

 On November 15, 2010, The Ugly Indian was born as a community Facebook page to organize volunteers to clean the streets of Bengaluru.
-The group consisted of Bangaloreans deeply concerned about the conditions of civic spaces and attitudes of people towards it.
+The group consisted of Bangaloreans deeply concerned about the conditions of civic spaces and attitudes of people towards them.
 The Ugly Indian started their mission by first observing and learning about conditions on the ground attempting to “understand why we [Bengalureans] have such low civic standards and tolerate incredible amounts of filth on the streets.”
 From the start, The Ugly Indian has eschewed publicity and has wished to remain anonymous.
 Members consisted of a volunteer force of self-motivated working professionals looking to go out to make a difference in their community.
 According to a 2011 Deccan Herald interview, one volunteer stated, “There has been no attempt to recruit volunteers or seek publicity.
 This is just a few people who decided to go and 'do' things rather than talk about them.
 And others who saw them / heard about them are doing the same.
 It's as simple as that.”

 The Ugly Indian project gained momentum after conducting several small experiments based on their observations to understand what tactics and techniques work and do not work at keeping public spaces clean.
 Their motto and work philosophy is kaam chalu mooh bandh (Stop Talking, Start Doing).

 Their earliest efforts in Bengaluru started on MG Road and Church Street, a bustling commercial and nightlife area in the heart of Bengaluru's Central Business District.
 Church Street is a major tourist attraction and a centerpiece of ‘Brand Bangalore’, the street suffered from a wide variety of filth issues including large trash piles, public urination points, paan stains, broken footpaths and safety issues.
 The group kicked off their drive to clean the city by removing open dumping, scrubbing paan stains, fixing footpaths and painting previously dirty surfaces up and down the street.
 The improvements completed by The Ugly Indian on Church Street were a manifestation of the knowledge gained from observing and experimenting and showed evidence that their approach did indeed work; traders on the street began better maintaining their street and citizens delighted in the new “not-so-ugly” Church Street.